SEA Games: Singapore clinch gold in women's 4x200m freestyle relay

 Also in 2009, the same quartet set a national record timing of 8:09.91s at the FINA World Championships in Rome.

-For Lim and the Quah sisters, this was their second relay gold at the competition after helping Singapore to win the 4x100m freestyle on Monday.
+This was Team Singapore's second women's relay gold at the competition after a successful 4x100m freestyle race on Monday.

 Singapore also clinched the 4x100m freestyle men relay event on Tuesday after Joseph Schooling, Danny Yeo, Darren Lim and Quah Zheng Wen finished first, breaking the national and 2015 SEA Games record at the same time.